Premarital Self-Knowledge & Healing for Covenant Marriages

 - Withdrawal into religion (excess religiosity)

-Now please rate the origins of trust weaknesses in yourself.
+Now please rate the possible origins of a trust weakness.

 Origins of Mistrust at Different Life Stages